 - 2.3.1.1.1.
-On April 24, 2013, the Commissioner published a circular concerning the introduction of an insurance plan and provident fund articles, which prescribes a procedure for submission of notice of a new insurance plan or articles, or changes therein. - 2.3.1.1.2.
+On August 8, 2013, the Commissioner published a circular on annual reporting concerning application of the provisions of the law by financial institutions.
+The circular stipulates that commencing with the annual financial statements to be submitted to the Commissioner for 2013, financial institutions must also include in these reports the Commissioner's authorization in connection with application of the provisions of the law by the Group's financial institutions, on various matters to be revised from time to time at the Commissioner's discretion. - 2.3.1.1.2.
+On April 24, 2013, the Commissioner published a circular concerning the introduction of an insurance plan and provident fund articles, which prescribes a procedure for submission of notice of a new insurance plan or articles, or changes therein. - 2.3.1.1.3.
 On January 15, 2013, the Commissioner published a draft circular concerning a list of the nostro assets of financial institutions at individual asset level, which eliminates Circular 2011-9-8.
 The circular stipulates that financial institutions will report to the Commissioner about the manner of investing the nostro monies which they manage by submitting a quarterly report with a list of assets at individual asset level.
 The circular prescribes provisions concerning the reporting format, frequency and the method of reporting.
-The provisions of the circular will apply to all financial institutions, excluding a sectorial provident fund management company from the annual reporting for 2012 onwards. - 2.3.1.1.3.
-During the Reporting Period, the Commissioner published different parts of the consolidated circular which will replace all the Commissioner's circulars and incorporate all their provisions in one framework, including: - Introduction to the consolidated circular which defines the application and commencement of the provisions of the consolidated circular with respect to the source circulars that were and will be embedded in the various chapters of the consolidated circular and the status of the provisions.
+The provisions of the circular will apply to all financial institutions, excluding a sectorial provident fund management company from the annual reporting for 2012 onwards. - 2.3.1.1.4.
+During the Reporting Period, the Commissioner published different parts of the consolidated circular which will replace all the Commissioner's circulars and incorporate all their provisions in one framework, including: - Introduction to the consolidated circular which defines the application and commencement of the provisions of the consolidated circular with respect to the source circulars that were and will be embedded in the various chapters of the consolidated circular and the status of the provisions. - Provisions regarding a non-life insurance policy this chapter contains the definitions of a general (non-life) insurance policy and provisions concerning the obligations of an insurance company prior to launching a non-life insurance policy, when entering into agreement with a policyholder for non-life insurance, during the period in which the non-life policy is in force and when handling a claim in a non-life insurance policy. - Provisions regarding a pension fund this chapter contains provisions concerning the obligations of a pension fund management company prior to launching a pension fund, provisions for managing a pension fund and managing the account of a pension-fund member, and the obligations of the pension-fund management company when entering into agreement with a customer and when handling withdrawals, transfers and claims in a pension fund.

-- Provisions regarding a non-life insurance policy this chapter contains the definitions of a general (non-life) insurance policy and provisions concerning the obligations of an insurance company prior to launching a non-life insurance policy, when entering into agreement with a policyholder for non-life insurance, during the period in which the non-life policy is in force and when handling a claim in a non-life insurance policy. - Provisions regarding a pension fund this chapter contains provisions concerning the obligations of a pension fund management company prior to launching a pension fund, provisions for managing a pension fund and managing the account of a pension-fund member, and the obligations of the pension-fund management company when entering into agreement with a customer and when handling withdrawals, transfers and claims in a pension fund. - Provisions regarding a provident fund which is not an insurance fund or a pension fund this chapter contains provisions concerning the obligations of a management company prior to launching a provident fund which is not an insurance fund or a pension fund, provisions for a provident fund and an account in the said provident fund, and the obligations of a provident fund management company. - Management of investment assets and the provision of investment-related credit - this chapter contains provisions concerning organizational and operating infrastructure, conditions and rules for the management of investment assets by a financial institution, specific conditions for management of investment assets by an institutional investor, for management of assets held against liabilities which are not yield dependent of insurance companies, and for management of assets held against the equity of a management company.
+- Provisions regarding a provident fund which is not an insurance fund or a pension fund this chapter contains provisions concerning the obligations of a management company prior to launching a provident fund which is not an insurance fund or a pension fund, provisions for a provident fund and an account in the said provident fund, and the obligations of a provident fund management company. - Management of investment assets and the provision of investment-related credit - this chapter contains provisions concerning organizational and operating infrastructure, conditions and rules for the management of investment assets by a financial institution, specific conditions for management of investment assets by an institutional investor, for management of assets held against liabilities which are not yield dependent of insurance companies, and for management of assets held against the equity of a management company.